-Makeup, hair and nails for bride and bridal party
+Make up, hair, nails and facials for bride and bridal party

-You should have the following information on hand before you apply for the loan:
+Have the following information on hand before you apply:

-Personal details including your full name, age, address and proof of your identity
+Personal details including your full name, age, address, contact details and proof of your identity

 Financial details including your assets, debts and liabilities

-Employment details including your income and the name and contact details of your employer
+Employment details including your income, job title and the name and contact details of your employer

-There are many different ways to finance your wedding when you don’t have the money available, and personal loans are just one option you may be able to consider.
-Compare your options carefully and make sure you’re applying for a loan that’s competitive and affordable for your budget.
+There are a few ways to finance your wedding when you don’t have the money available.
+If you’ve decided to take out a personal loan, compare your options and make sure you’re applying for a loan that’s competitive and affordable for your budget.
 Planning is a must, so compare at least 3 to 4 lenders and take your time when selecting the right lender and loan terms for your big day.

-While this can vary between weddings, most often the reception is the most expensive part of the wedding.
+While this varies from couple to couple, most often the reception is the most expensive part of the wedding.

 How likely would you be to recommend finder to a friend or colleague?